Proposal Preparation

 Pegasus Supercomputer

-Ranked at number 389 on the November 2012 Top 500 Supercomputer Sites list, Pegasus is a 350-node Lenovo cluster with each node having two Intel Sandy Bridge E5-2670 (2.6 GHz) 8C—with 32 GB 1600 MHz RAM (2 GB/core) for a total of over 160 TFlops.
-Connected with an FDR InfiniBand (IB) fabric, Pegasus was purpose-built for the style of data processing performed by biomedical research and analytics.
+When “Pegasus” (the University’s first supercomputer) was launched, it ranked at number 389 on the November 2012 Top 500 Supercomputer Sites list.
+Pegasus is a 350-node Lenovo cluster with each node having 2 Intel Sandy Bridge E5-2670 (2.6 GHz) 8C—with 32 GB 1600 MHz RAM (2 GB/core) for a total of over 160 TFlops.
+Connected with an FDR InfiniBand fabric, Pegasus was purpose-built for the style of data processing performed by biomedical research and analytics.
 In contrast with traditional supercomputers where data flows along the slowest communication network possible (Ethernet), Pegasus was built on the principle that data needs to be on the fastest fabric possible.
 By utilizing the low latency high bandwidth IB fabric for data, Pegasus was able to access all three tiers (SSD, 15K RPM SAS, 7.2K NL-SAS) at unprecedented speeds.

 Unlike traditional advanced computing storage, the 150 TB /scratch filesystem is optimized for small random reads and writes; and can support over 125,000 sustained IOPs/second and 20 Gb/sec throughput at 4Kb file size.
 Composed of over 500 15K RPM SAS disks, /scratch is ideal for the extremely demanding IO requirements of biomedical workloads.